SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - 24.06.2021 - New secure system for the plugin
     - 25.06.2021 - Added new module - bullet sparks, bullet trails and nade trails for VIP players
     - 25.06.2021 - Added new module - restriction for guns, that can use only VIP players
+    - 26.06.2021 - Added new module - special items from valve (like: heavyassauiltsuit, sentrygun, bumpmines..)
 ![ddisp](https://i.imgur.com/7DkqxFF.png)
 ![ddisp](https://i.imgur.com/lLC8rNG.png)